menuclose

 SIPPs: Interactive Investor’s SIPP offers a vast selection of investment options, with access to the same assortment of equities and markets as its other account types.
 For those who prefer a hands-off approach, ready-made portfolios are also available.

-Ready-made portfolios: Interactive Investor’s ready-made portfolios are well tailored to your risk tolerance, and how you want to invest — whether you prefer active or passive investments.
-Fees are £5.99 monthly for an ISA plus 0.13% to 0.29%, depending on the portfolio you choose.
+Ready-made portfolios: Interactive Investor offers the Super 60 fund list, which contains simple, one-fund options picked by investment managers at ii.
+There is also the option to invest in ii's Managed ISA, where you can opt for ready-made portfolios tailored to your risk tolerance, and how you want to invest — whether you prefer active or passive investments.
+Fees are £5.99 monthly for an ISA plus 0.12% to 0.26% in ongoing annual charges, depending on the portfolio you choose.
+In total, there are 10 portfolios you can choose from.
 On a £20,000 investment in ii’s cheapest ready-made ISA portfolio, you’d pay total annual fees of £97.88.
 I think this is good value and becomes even better value the more money you have invested.
 On a £45,000 investment, for example, you’d pay a total annual fee of £130.38.

 Feature Interactive Investor logoInteractive Investor